Berzerk627/berzerk627.github.io/README.md

 # My personal game website!
 I saw some kid at school doing this and wanted to try it out with my own games.
-I currently have a clicker up as well as a simple test to see how sprite based shooting animations might work
+I currently have a lot of plans for this site, I have one game that isn't finished yet, and two test games.
+Planning of adding some new things that aren't games but that'll be in the future.